-Publicly accessible sites are owned and managed by a range of organisations including local authorities, The National Trust and other third sector organisations.
-Public access is permitted on some privately-owned sites and access is also provided by farmland owners through agri-environment schemes.
+2.257 Publicly accessible sites are owned and managed by a range of organisations including local authorities, The National Trust and other third sector organisations.
+Public access is permitted on some privately-owned sites and access is also provided by farmland owners through agrienvironment schemes.
 Access Land dedicated as a result of the CROW Act also provides around 4% of open access areas in the countryside.
 Public access can also be a welcome benefit to be gained from Heritage Lottery Funding for enhancement programmes at heritage sites.

-Local authorities consider the protection and provision of open space as part of their planning role and may develop policies for the development of open spaces or the broader issue of green infrastructure.
-However, the provision of sites is increasingly becoming reliant on major sites where green space may be provided on-site by developers, or off-site by others as part of an s106 Agreement or CIL payment.
+2.258 Local authorities consider the protection and provision of open space as part of their planning role and may develop policies for the development of open spaces or the broader issue of green infrastructure.
+However, the provision of new open spaces is increasingly becoming reliant on major developments where green space may be provided on-site by developers, or off-site by others as part of an \$106 Agreement or CIL payment.